Aalto5G/yale/README.md

 recursion, and the main difficulty lies in the parser state dependent lexer that YaLe successfully implements.

-A number of object types is limited to at most close to 256 items of the given type (few last numbers may be reseved for special purposes).
-The reason is that many integers are limited to 8 bits for space reasons.
+A number of object types is limited to at most close to 8192 items of the given type (few last numbers may be reseved for special purposes).
+The reason is that inoptimal data structures (bitsets) would be too large and slow if they had 65536 bits.

 Callbacks and actions are supported.
 Actions are executed when the parser reaches a given state.
 Callbacks are executed when lexing.
 The callback system